A new not-for-profit life drawing organisation is launching in Darlington on April 13th.

 Wednesdays 9.30 at Danesmoor House Nursery, 158 Carmel Road North, Darlington DL3 8RH) Classes open to the public from 30th November 2016.

-Fun, themed, art and craft sessions for toddlers/pre-schoolers (age 18 months to 5 years) and their grown-up.
-Designed to:
+Fun, themed, art and craft sessions designed to:

 Encourage children to explore their own creativity and imagination,